 LIBRARY DEVELOPMENT PROGRAM

-The main objective of the program carried out until April 2015 in partnership with the Bill & Melinda Gates Foundation is supporting public libraries in rural and rural-urban areas as well as towns with population of up to 20,000 inhabitants in their transformation into multifunctional centers which provide access to information, culture and education, and at the same time stimulate active citizenship.
-Thanks to the support lent to almost 4,000 libraries, residents of villages and small towns ...
+Under the program implemented till April 2015 by the partnership of PAFF and Bill & Melinda Gates Foundation, almost 4,000 public libraries in municipalities and rural communes with population of up to 20,000 inhabitants had been supported in their transformation into multifunctional centers which provide access to information, culture and education, and at the same time stimulate active citizenship.
+Presently, the program results are enhanced with activities aimed at development of librarians’ ...

 On November 15-16, 2018, the 9th Polish Library Congress attended by over 260 librarians, representatives ...